Agora-Lab-AI/C0gntive-Coder/src/README.md

 10. **Deployment and Scaling:** Deploying an application and managing scalability can be a complex task.
 An AI agent could automate the deployment process, perform load balancing, and auto-scale the application based on traffic patterns.

+Feat1: generateDockerImageName

+Feat2: getCodeArchitectureExplanation

+FEAT3: getArchitectureSummary

+Feat4: Generate Code and submit Pull Requests

+Feat5: Generate Documentation from code base

+Feat6: Infinite Context Length => auto self scaling db parameters?
+An vector collection for every codebase?

+Agent Architecture
+Task Identification Agent: This agent will identify the task to be performed based on natural language processing.

+Design and Architecture Agent: Based on the task, this agent will propose a suitable architecture or design.

+Code Generation Agent: This agent will generate code based on the proposed design.

+Testing Agent: This agent will write and run tests for the code.

+Debugging Agent: This agent will debug the code if any issues are identified during the testing phase.

+Optimization Agent: This agent will suggest and make changes to optimize the code.

+Documentation Agent: This agent will automatically document the code and the system.